jon-harper/OmniBox/docs/bom.md

 OmniBox exclusively uses M3 x 5mm O.D. x 4mm Length ("Voron-style") heat set inserts.
 User-contributed parts that require inserts also use these inserts.

-Most heat set inserts are installed open-ended, allowing longer-than-specified screws to be used if necessary, e.g., M3 x 8mm instead of 6mm.
+Most heat set inserts are installed into open-ended holes, allowing longer-than-specified screws to be used if necessary, e.g., M3 x 8mm instead of 6mm.

 ## Electrical